William Chaloner: Coining scams

 English currency was in disarray in the late 17th century.
 Hand-struck silver coins from prior to 1662 had been clipped around the edges and thus their value (weight) reduced so that they were no longer a viable tender, especially abroad.
 The machine-struck silver coins produced by the Royal Mint in the Tower of London after 1662 were protected from clipping by an engraved, decorated and milled edge, but were instead forged, both by casting from counterfeit moulds and by die stamping from counterfeit dies.
 By 1696 forged coins constituted about 10% of the nation's currency.

-The currency also had a third problem: its value as silver bullion in Paris and Amsterdam was greater than the face value in London.
-Thus vast quantities of coins were melted and shipped abroad — an arbitrage market.
+The currency had a third problem: its value as silver bullion in Paris and Amsterdam was greater than the face value in London.
+Vast quantities of coins were melted and shipped abroad — an arbitrage market.
 New Acts of Parliament were passed in order to create the Bank of England and protect national military security.
-This situation also prompted William Lowndes of the Treasury to ask Isaac Newton for help.
+This situation prompted William Lowndes of the Treasury to ask Isaac Newton for help.

 Chaloner was part of one of the many coining gangs that existed.
 He was taught the subtle techniques of moulding "milled edges" and counterfeiting coins by Patrick Coffey, a goldsmith.
-Thomas Taylor, a master engraver and printer made the dies.
-In 1691 Chaloner produced French Pistoles worth about 17 shillings each, using an alloy of silver.
+Thomas Taylor, a master engraver and printer, made the dies.
+In 1691, Chaloner produced French Pistoles worth about 17 shillings each, using an alloy of silver.
 Then he produced English guineas that were gilded by Patrick Coffey and Chaloner's own brother-in-law Joseph Gravener.
 The chain was completed by Thomas Holloway and his wife who passed the coins to petty crooks for circulation.